 The cost of re-screwing a steel roof adds up and can be as much as replacing an entire fabric roof.
 Then an owner must consider repainting the roof on top of that, which typically needs to be redone every five years.

-Lifespan of roof systems
+The lifespan of roof systems

 Steel building manufacturers and resellers that use aluminum or steel roof systems boast roof lifespans of up to 50 years or longer.
 Sounds like a good investment!
 But, that lifespan has so many determining factors that it rules out a number of building applications.

-Steel roof warranties exclude most agricultural applications, and any commercial applications that are storing materials deemed as corrosive.
+Steel roof warranties exclude most agricultural applications and any commercial applications that are storing materials deemed as corrosive.

 Corrosive materials include salt, any form of fertilizer, animal excrement, excessive humidity or moisture, etc. Because of these warranty limitations and exclusions, livestock barns, salt storage buildings, composting or fertilizer buildings, or maintenance and repair facilities are not ideal building applications.
 In addition, all forms of waste or recycling facilities should be avoided.